 Moreover, owning this new Android means you’re upgrading to the most cutting-edge, VR-ready smartphone available.
 Having the absolute best camera and best display matter to you.

-It’s a glimpse of the future and, in a twist of fate for Samsung vs Apple, a lot of what we expect iPhone 8 based on recent leaks and speculation.
+It’s a glimpse of the future and, in a twist of fate for Samsung vs Apple, a lot of what we expect from the iPhone 8 based on recent leaks and speculation.
 In 2017, Samsung continues to be the smartphone trendsetter.

 Obviously, the Galaxy S8 Plus isn’t the perfect phone for everyone, and for more reasons than ‘it’s too tall for people with small hands.’
 Having no physical home button is going to be a deal-breaker for some Samsung fans and their muscle memory.